Samwise74/eagles-writeups/archival/README.md

 00000010: 20000000 625368f4 d640259c e6bc0582   ...bSh..@%.....
 ```

-The first 4 bytes will represent the number of file to be extracted and the following 4 sets of represent the offset to the beginning of each file.
+The first 4 bytes will represent the number of files to be extracted and the following 4 sets will represent the offset to the beginning of each file.

 The next step in execution is parsing the data so that the data can be written into individual files.